nikhil-sethi/rrt-mpc-quad/README.md

 ## MPC (under development)

 There is also a development branch called `feat/mpc`.
 This branch consists of an initial setup to working with mpc as a local planner in combination with one of the sampling based global planners.
+To see how everything is structured and a bit about the process, you can check out `MPC.md` in that branch.